 ANNUAL REPORT

 Making Migration Better

 ICMPD in a Nutshell

 KEY FIGURES

-More than 90 projects

-in over 90 countries

-employees 70 nationalities 20 Member States
+498 33 employees More than offices 90 projects 70 €700 million nationalities in over contracted 90 countries project 20 volume Member States

-498

 DRIVING IMPACT

 UNDERSTAND

-the challenges and needs of our partners CONNECT all relevant stakeholders EMPOWER
+the challenges and needs of our partners

+CONNECT

+all relevant stakeholders

+EMPOWER

 governments and administrations on the ground

-33

-offices

-€700 million

-contracted

-project

-volume

 FIELDS OF EXPERTISE

 Asylum and International Protection

 Border Management and Security

 Capacity Development

 Diaspora and Migrants

 Economy, Education and the Private Sector

 Governance

 Integration and Social Cohesion

 Irregular Migration

 Legal and Labour Migration

 Migration Dialogues

 Migration and Development

 Migration and Environment

 Migration and Health

 Migration Narratives and Public Opinion

 Policy

 Research

 Return and Reintegration

 Trafficking in Human Beings

+Making Migration Better

 ICMPD is an international organisation based in Vienna and has 20 Member States: Austria, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Germany, Greece, Hungary, Malta, Netherlands, Republic of North Macedonia, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Sweden, Switzerland and Türkiye.

 We build evidence-driven migration policy options and governance systems that engage and equip our partners with effective, forward-leaning responses to opportunities and pragmatic solutions to complex regional migration and mobility challenges.

-2023 ANNUAL REPORT TABLE OF CONTENTSFOR THE ICMPDANNUAL REPORT 2023 - 6 Interview with Director General Michael Spindelegger - 11 Migration in Numbers Policy and Research - 24 Policy Unit Forward-looking solutions for displaced people - 28 Research Unit New response to online-facilitated human trafficking Capacity Development - 32 Western Balkans and Türkiye How ICMPD addresses the multifaceted demands of the region - 36 Eastern Europe and Central Asia The war in Ukraine remains in focus - 40 Silk Routes Migrant Resource Centres as a source of objective information - 46 Mediterranean A strategy to deliver effective migration partnerships - 52 West Africa Progress in migration management and border security - 56 Pan-Africa Multifaceted dialogues in action - 62 Regions in the Spotlight Interviews from ICMPD's regions - 70 Border Management and Security Programme The challenge of implementing new technology - 74 Anti-Trafficking Programme Trafficking in human beings in the context of humanitarian crises - 78 Global Initiatives Programme Advancing innovative migration policies through partnerships Institutional 82 External Relations The gateway to ICMPD's knowledge and experiences 86 Vienna Migration Conference Human Resources 88 Who We Are AN EVER-CHANGING WORLD Michael Spindelegger, Director General of ICMPD, on a year of turmoil and conflict, how the tonality of the public discourse actually affects migration, the importance of migration partnerships and why an organisation like ICMPD needs to stay versatile.
+2023 ANNUAL REPORT

+TABLE OF CONTENTS FOR THE ICMPD ANNUAL REPORT 2023

+- 6 Interview with Director General Michael Spindelegger

+- 11 Migration in Numbers

+Policy and Research

+24 Policy Unit

+Forward-looking solutions for displaced people

+28 Research Unit

+New response to online-facilitated human trafficking

+Capacity Development

+32 Western Balkans and Türkiye

+How ICMPD addresses the multifaceted demands of the region

+36 Eastern Europe and Central Asia

+The war in Ukraine remains in focus

+40 Silk Routes

+Migrant Resource Centres as a source of objective information

+46 Mediterranean

+A strategy to deliver effective migration partnerships

+52 West Africa

+Progress in migration management and border security

+56 Pan-Africa

+Multifaceted dialogues in action

+62 Regions in the Spotlight

+Interviews from ICMPD's regions

+70 Border Management and Security Programme

+The challenge of implementing new technology

+74 Anti-Trafficking Programme

+Trafficking in human beings in the context of humanitarian crises

+78 Global Initiatives Programme

+Advancing innovative migration policies through partnerships

+Institutional

+82 External Relations

+The gateway to ICMPD's knowledge and experiences

+86 Vienna Migration Conference

+Human Resources

+88 Who We Are

+AN EVER-CHANGING WORLD

+Michael Spindelegger, Director General of ICMPD, on a year of turmoil and conflict, how the tonality of the public discourse actually affects migration, the importance of migration partnerships and why an organisation like ICMPD needs to stay versatile.

 Our hope for 2023 was that the number of crises around the globe would go down.
 The opposite happened: several new conflicts arose.
 The Hamas attack on 7 October aggravated the crisis in the Middle East and prompted large-scale displacement.
 What impact do you expect this conflict to have?

 Michael Spindelegger: